-Brigitte's armor, mace, and shield gives the cartoon-ish nature of Overwatch 2 a lot of amazing options for skins.
-Overwatch 2 released two legendary Brigitte skins that take inspiration from fantasy, Sol, the bright and sleek armor and Mani, essentially the same skin, except grey and black.
-The color scheme, white, gold, and royal purple, match her personality and attitude.
+Brigitte's armor, mace, and shield give the cartoon-ish nature of the game a lot of amazing options for skins.
+Two legendary skins that take inspiration from fantasy are noted: Sol, the bright and sleek armor, and Mani, essentially the same skin in grey and black.
+The color scheme of white, gold, and royal purple matches her personality and attitude.

 In her origin story, Overwatch described Brigitte as a "valiant squire," as she trained with Reinhardt.
 This armor with her small shield matches almost like a mini-Reinhardt, the man she looked up to so much.

-The color scheme of Brigitte's trench coat, white hair, juxtaposed with the spooky green color of the flail and skulls' eyes really make this skin pop.
+The color scheme of Brigitte's trench coat and white hair, juxtaposed with the spooky green color of the flail and skulls' eyes, really make this skin pop.
 And who wouldn't want skulls protecting your knees and shoulders?
-The details given to this skin makes you feel that Brigitte would not only help you in a fight, but she would also be a legendary beast hunter.
+The details given to this skin makes you feel that Brigitte would not only be a supportive ally but also a legendary beast hunter.

 The aesthetic of this really works with a character like Brigitte.
 In her origin story, an adolescent Brigitte builds her cat a small coat of armor, training with a shield and bat with Reinhardt, and building other pieces for her own armor.
 The gritty, dirty look that her cape gives, plus the smudged dirt across her face really tells the true story of Brigitte, a tinkerer and a builder.

 Many of the best skins came out during anniversary or season events.
 Opera was released as one of the Lunar New Year event, the Opera Legendary Skins It is unique because it is one of Bridgette's brightest and most detailed skins.
 This skin is not cool or rugged, but simply beautiful.